remidinishanth/awesome-charlie-munger/README.md

 # Awesome Charlie Munger [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-"The best thing another human being can do is help another human being know more" - Charlie Munger
+"The best thing a human being can do is help another human being know more" - Charlie Munger

 > A curated list of awesome resources about Charlie Munger
 >